Omar-M-Z/Python-Side-Projects/README.md

 # SideProjects
-This is just a collection of random side projects I've done just for fun.
-Most of these are very small and don't serve any real purpose.
+This is just a collection of random side projects I've worked on purely for my own entertainment.
+Most of these are small and don't serve any significant purpose.